 Support Linux and Independent Game Developers with the Humble Indie Bundle

-by PeEll 2010.05.05According to Brian Lunduke, the statistics for game purchase conversions from his experience breaks down as follows: windows users are converted at about 1 in 1000, and Linux users are converted at around 1 in 50.
+by Stephen Fluin 2010.05.05According to Brian Lunduke, the statistics for game purchase conversions from his experience breaks down as follows: windows users are converted at about 1 in 1000, and Linux users are converted at around 1 in 50.
 There is also the concept that in order for Linux to become a mainstream desktop operating system, it needs commercial development support.
 Companies need to be able to make money with Linux in order for them to make any sort of investment in it, and for the game development industry, this is especially true.

 In the package: